siriusastrebe/syc/README.md

 Like Meteor, but without the framework.

-Syc uses Object.observe if it's available for immediate responsiveness and performance, but will easily fall back onto a polyfill for older clients or Node instances without --harmony.
+Syc uses Object.observe if it's available for immediate responsiveness and performance, but will easily fall back onto a polyfill for older clients or Node instances.

 ## Syncing a variable (Server side)